 Based on clinical data generated to date with zetomipzomib, we believe that zetomipzomib has the potential to address multiple chronic immune-mediated diseases.
 We believe that the immunoproteasome is a validated target for the treatment of a wide variety of immune-mediated diseases given its ability to regulate multiple drivers of the inflammatory disease process.
 Many inflammatory disorders are currently treated one cytokine or cell type at a time, but the immunoproteasome affects a broad spectrum of immune regulators.
-We observed encouraging clinical activity and biomarker data in the SLE and LN patients who received zetomipzomib in our MISSION Phase 1b/2 clinical study.
-The safety and tolerability profile of zetomipzomib observed in the MISSION Phase 1b/2 clinical study was also favorable and consistent with the needs for a long-term therapy.
+We have seen encouraging clinical activity and biomarker data in the SLE and LN patients who received zetomipzomib in our MISSION trial.
+The safety and tolerability profiles of zetomipzomib has been favorable and consistent with the needs for a long-term therapy.

-Our other product candidate, KZR-261, is a small molecule agent we have studied in an open-label Phase 1 clinical study designed to evaluate safety and tolerability, pharmacokinetics and pharmacodynamics, as well to explore preliminary anti-tumor activity.
+Our oncology product candidate, KZR-261, is a small molecule agent being studied in an open-label Phase 1 clinical study designed to evaluate safety and tolerability, pharmacokinetics and pharmacodynamics, as well to explore preliminary anti-tumor activity.
+This study is being conducted in two parts: dose escalation in patients with locally advanced or metastatic solid malignancies, and dose expansion in patients with selected tumor types.
+As of May 2024, we are completing Cohort 9 (80 mg/m2), having reached a maximum tolerated dose of 80 mg/m2 based on the presence of reversible neutropenia, and are currently enrolling the dose expansion portion of the study with a cohort of melanoma patients at a dose level of 60 mg/m2.
 KZR-261 was discovered from our novel research platform targeting the Sec61 translocon and the protein secretion pathway.
-KZR-261 demonstrated broad anti-tumor activity in preclinical models of both solid and hematologic malignancies by targeting multiple pathways driving tumor growth and survival.
-In August 2024, we announced that we had stopped enrollment in the KZR-261 Phase 1 clinical study, and we reallocated clinical resources toward development of zetomipzomib.
-No objective responses have been observed to date in the KZR-261 study.
-We plan to report data from the trial at a medical conference following completion of the study.
+KZR-261 has demonstrated broad anti-tumor activity in preclinical models of both solid and hematologic malignancies by targeting multiple pathways driving tumor growth and survival.

 Since the commencement of our operations, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have funded our operations to date primarily from the issuance and sale of convertible preferred stock, public offerings of common stock and pre-funded warrants to purchase common stock, and debt.
-We acquired exclusive worldwide rights to zetomipzomib pursuant to a license agreement, or the Onyx License Agreement, with Onyx Therapeutics, Inc., or Onyx, a wholly owned subsidiary of Amgen, Inc.
+We acquired exclusive worldwide rights to zetomipzomib pursuant to a license agreement, or the Onyx License Agreement, with Onyx Therapeutics, Inc., or Onyx, a wholly owned subsidiary of Amgen, Inc. in June 2015.
+Patent coverage for zetomipzomib extends to at least 2034.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
-Our net losses were \$101.9 million and \$63.5 million for the year ended December 31, 2023 and the nine months ended September 30, 2024, respectively, and we expect to continue to incur significant losses for the foreseeable future.
-As of September 30, 2024, we had an accumulated deficit of \$414.3 million.
+Our net losses were \$101.9 million and \$21.7 million for the year ended December 31, 2023 and the three months ended March 31, 2024, respectively, and we expect to continue to incur significant losses for the foreseeable future.
+As of March 31, 2024, we had an accumulated deficit of \$372.4 million.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development, obtaining regulatory approval and preparing for potential commercialization of our product candidates.